ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 1. In the View/Add Schedule dialog box, click **Add Schedule**.
 2. In the new schedule row, in the Retention list, click a retention type.
 3. In the Schedule box, click the arrow.
-4. In the Configure Job Schedule dialog box, do one of the following:
+4. In the Configure Job Schedule dialog box, choose one of the following options.
      - To run the backup on specific days each week, in the Schedule View list, click **Days of Week**.
 Select the days when you want to run the job.
 Then, use the At field to specify the time when you want to run the job.
      -  To run the backup on specific dates each month, click **Days of Month** in the Schedule View list.
 On the calendar, select the dates when you want to run the job.
 Then, use the At field to specify the time when you want to run the job.
      - To create a custom schedule, click **Custom** in the Schedule View list.
 In the Custom Cycle dialog box, enter a custom schedule.
 Be sure to follow the format and notation as described.
 5. Click **Okay**.
 The schedule appears in the Schedule box.
 6. In the Compression list, click a compression level for the backup data.
 Compression levels optimize the volume of data sent against the speed of processing.
-7. Deferring: do one of the following:
+7. Deferring: select one of the following options.
     - To allow the backup job to run without a time limit, click None in the Deferring list.
     - To specify a maximum amount of time that the backup job can run, click **Minutes** or **Hours** in the Deferring list.
 In the adjacent box, type the maximum number of minutes or hours that the job can run.

-    When deferring is used, the backup job does not back up any new data after the specified amount of time, even if some data is not backed up.
+    When you use the deferring option, the backup job doesn't back up any new data after the specified amount of time, even if some data is not backed up.
 Changes to data that was previously backed up are still backed up, regardless of the amount of time specified.
     {: note}

 8. To run the job on the specified schedule, select the Enable check box near the end of the row.